Gavriel94/LSTM/README.md

 The model is has around 3 million trainable parameters and takes a while to train.
 The corpora has been split into 16 datasets so the model can be trained periodically, one subset at a time.

-This notebook is an explortation of the LSTM model and also data science aspects of handling, preprocessing and training a model on a large dataset of almost 1.8 million tweets.
+This notebook is an exploration of the LSTM model and also data science aspects of handling, preprocessing and training a model on a large dataset of almost 1.8 million tweets.